stelligent/test-platform/README.md

 1. The cfn stacks (internal projects' cfn stacks) that get automatically created are also automatically deleted.

 # !WARNING!
 When this pipeline is created (by following all of the directions below), AWS resources will be created once a day due to the automatic Lambda function.
 Those resources will automatically be deleted right after creation.
+If you wish to change the running time (currently once a day), you can do so in the 'sam-template.yml' file.
+This code: 'ScheduleExpression: "rate(1 day)"' can be changed from '1 day' to whatever time you choose.

 # Setup
 PREPPING TEST-PLATFORM BEFORE LAUNCH (one time only):